 - Eastbound Venice Boulevard sidewalk between Robertson Boulevard and National Boulevard; and,

 - Southbound National Boulevard between Venice Boulevard and Washington Boulevard.

 Culver City Station Parking Lot Closure and Alternative Parking

-Metro’s Culver City Station parking lot (between Washington, National, and Venice Boulevards) will officially close on Monday, February 13, 2017 to make way for scheduled project construction on a new development, Ivy Station.
+Metro’s Culver City Station parking lot (between Washington, National, and Venice Boulevards) officially closed on Monday, February 13, 2017 to make way for scheduled construction on the new development, Ivy Station.
 The construction for the development is scheduled to last 30 months, with anticipated completion in 2019.
-During the construction period, parking will be available for Metro riders at the nearby Ince Parking Garage (9099 Washington Boulevard) as an alternative parking option.
+During the construction period, parking will be available for Metro riders at the nearby Ince Parking Garage (9099 Washington Blvd.) as an alternative parking option.
 Parking fees at the Ince Parking Garage will be $3/day for patrons with a recently used TAP card.
-In response to the parking lot closure, Culver CityBus will establish two temporary bus stops near the Ince Parking Garage for Lines 1 and 7.
-Service for these new stops will begin 5:00 AM on Tuesday, February 14, 2017.
+In response to the parking lot closure, Culver CityBus has established two temporary bus stops near the Ince Parking Garage for Lines 1 and 7.
+Service for these new stops will began on Tuesday, February 14, 2017.
 Existing bus stops at Culver/Main will not be affected.
-Please call 310-253-6500 for more information or visit www.culvercitybus.com.
+Please call 310-253-6500 for more information or visit our website.

 Limited Edition Centennial TAP Cards – While Supplies last!